zhaofengli/iwork8/README.md

 [hadess's rtl8723bs driver](https://github.com/hadess/rtl8723bs) is required to make Wi-Fi work.
 Apply the patches in the `patches` directory, then build and install the patched kernel and the module as usual.
 Note that in `0004-mmc-sdhci-pci-Fix-device-hang-on-Intel-BayTrail.patch`, you will need to change `sdhci-pci.c` to `sdhci-pci-core.c` in order to apply the patch to 4.4.0.

 ### Backlight
-You can manually adjust the backlight with `xrandr --output DSI1 --brightness [a value from .1 to 1]`.
+ACPI brightness adjustment is not supported.
+You can manually "adjust" the backlight with `xrandr --output DSI1 --brightness [a value from .1 to 1]`.
 However, it's not possible to complete turn off the display, even if you set the brightness all the way down to 0.

 ### Battery status
 The device uses AXP288 as its PMIC.
 For some reason, the `axp288_fuel_gauge` driver isn't working (compile your own kernel with if you think you have better luck).
 You can, however, get the battery reading using `i2cget`, and feed it into the `test_power` module.
 I've made a script (`scripts/battery.sh`) to do that periodically.